MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 nav_order: 2
 ---

 My research utilizes both econometrical and analytical methodologies to examine the impact of technological innovations across various market contexts.
-Specifically, his work investigates the effects of new technology in retail, the dynamics of strategic partnerships between online and offline retailers, and the influence of consumer perceptions on the online crowdfunding market.
+Specifically, my work investigates the effects of new technology in retail, the dynamics of strategic partnerships between online and offline retailers, and the influence of consumer perceptions on the online crowdfunding market.

 ### Selected Papers